jasonewall/hex/hex_repo/README.md

 ## Contributing

-I'll welcome contributors but keep in mind the following:
+I would love some contributers but keep in mind the following:

 ### No byte code manipulation of "business classes"